MohssenSadeq/mohssensadeq/README.md

 - 💼 Master of Artificial Intleigence Engineering student at [Passau University](https://www.uni-passau.de//)

-- 📈 developing the Upcoming University of Aden Website, Alsalahi Ex.
+- 📈 Developing the Upcoming University of Aden Website, Alsalahi Ex.
 Co.
 Website, and more

-- ❤️ love writing Python, SQL, C#, and analyzing data
+- ❤️ Love writing Python, SQL, C#, and analyzing data